PheoneixWarrior/MyStory/story.md

 Hi, Im Joi the dog, How are you?
 Did you know that my name is "joy" in french?
 I am so exited!
+So this is the story about how me and my bestest human friend, Sealina Miles, stopped the evil of saladen the cat.